XyLearningProgramming/frontend.x3huang.dev/content/pages/about.md

 published: true
 ---

+### Hello there!

+I'm HUANG Xinyu, a dynamic software engineer passionate about leveraging state-of-the-art stack to craft attracting products while maintaining an operational excellence.
+I've treaded on many fields of programming, including backend serving AI models, devops, game-making, but is still building my own nest.

 Welcome to my personal digital space!
-This is where I share my thoughts, experiences, and insights on various topics related to technology, programming, and personal development.
+This is where I share my thoughts, experiences, and insights on various topics related to technology and programming.

+---

 ### Roadmap for this site